astine-daniel/movies/README.md

 ## Requirements

-In order to the app works, is required an API key to access TMDB.
-There is a build phase script that insert it into the project but is necessary that an environment variable was set: **API_KEY**.
+In order for the app to work, it is required an API key to access TMDB.
+There is a build phase script that inserts it into the project but it is necessary to have an environment variable named **API_KEY**.

-This variable can be set on the CI or create a bash script.
-The build phase script expect for a bash script named **env-vars.sh**.
-That script will be executed in case of the variable was not set. **(That script must be at the same directory level of Movies.xcworkspace)**
+This variable can be set in the CI or through a bash script.
+The build phase script expects for a bash script named **env-vars.sh**.
+That script will be executed in case the variable was not set. **(That script must be at the same directory level of Movies.xcworkspace)**

-That bash script can be create manualy with a content like that, for example:
+That bash script can be created manually with a content as below for example:

 ```sh
 export API_KEY={api key}